efcaudy/efcaudy/README.md

     - Via EdX, Harvard's CS50x

 - Things I've Made:
+    - forestwingchun.com
-    - forestwingchun.com : A school teaching traditional Wing Chun with a focus on Applied Mindfulness.
+      - A school teaching traditional Wing Chun with a focus on Applied Mindfulness.
 Made with WiX site creator.
+    - shiftwitch.com :
-    - shiftwitch.com : A simple shift tracking app for hourly workers, to keep track of their schedule and stats!
-Web app written in Flask and Jinja.
+      - A simple shift tracking app for hourly workers, to keep track of their schedule and stats!
+Written in Flask and Jinja.

 - 👀 I’m interested in:
     - Dynamic Content Generation Algorithms